 Internships at BlackRock Center for the Arts

-The BlackRock internship program is designed to provide meaningful learning opportunities and on-the-job experience to college juniors/seniors, graduate students and recent college graduates with an interest in the performing arts and/or arts administration.
-Summer interns work at BlackRock 20 hours per week during: Spring (March- May), Summer (June-August), Fall (September-November) and Winter (December-February).
+The BlackRock internship program is designed to provide meaningful learning opportunities and on-the-job experience to high school juniors/seniors, college students, recent college graduates, and graduate students with an interest in the performing arts and/or arts administration.
+Interns are required to work at BlackRock approximately between 15 – 25 hours per week.

 The BlackRock internship program is made up of two components: